chandanmaruthi/contactsApp/README.md

 ```
 Copy the parent directory that contains the curious folder

-Change the following values
+Change the following values of appsettings at curious/curiousWorkbench/appSettings.json
 ```
     "dbHost" : "localhost" ,
     "dbUser" : "root"    ,
-    "dbPassword" : "<update with your db password>", "dbName" : "<update with name of the db you just created>" "basePath":"<update the output form pwd statement>/curious",
+    "dbPassword" : "<update with your db password>", "dbName" : "<enter database name>"
+    "basePath":"<update the output form pwd statement>/curious",
 ```